rickballard/CoCiviumBackUp/legacy/Civium/archive/codex01-reputation-and-transparency.md

 ## Overview

-Reputation and transparency are foundational pillars of Civium’s governance architecture.
+Reputation and transparency are foundational pillars of CoCoCivium’s governance architecture.
 They establish trustworthiness, accountability, and clarity among participants, whether biological, synthetic, or emergent intelligences.

-This codex document defines the principles, mechanisms, and protocols governing reputation systems and transparency obligations within Civium.
+This codex document defines the principles, mechanisms, and protocols governing reputation systems and transparency obligations within CoCivium.

 ---